The Horrible Crowes

-The Horrible Crowes is a musical duo consisting of vocalist and guitarist Brian Fallon and guitarist Ian Perkins.
-Fallon is also the front man in The Gaslight Anthem, a band he formed in 2006.
-Their debut album and only full-length studio release to date, Elsie, was released on September 6, 2011, through SideOneDummy Records.
+The Horrible Crowes was a musical duo consisting of vocalist and guitarist Brian Fallon and guitarist Ian Perkins.
+Fallon is also the front man in The Gaslight Anthem, a band he formed in 2006, with Perkins serving as the band's touring tech and an auxiliary live guitarist.
+Their debut album and only full-length studio release, Elsie, was released on September 6, 2011, through SideOneDummy Records.

 Formation

 Fallon announced the formation of the Horrible Crowes on January 20, 2011, on his blog, explaining that "the name comes from a poem called the "Twa Corbies", which means "two crows".
 He added: "Check it out, it's a dark commentary on life.
 It's the darker side of soul music, it's slow, it slithers, and it's raw.
 At the same time, the melodies and pianos are a juxtaposition to the topic material because it's eerily soothing.
 I'm really proud of what's been coming out and we'll see how it goes, but it's in the works and it's heading for an actual record."

 Fallon also said the group would to do some touring, but on a far smaller scale than the Gaslight Anthem.
 He also assured his fans that the Horrible Crowes would be, in his words, a "for me" project and that he would continue to focus on the Gaslight Anthem.